 - The word misophonia translates literally into "hatred of sound," but this can be misleading because (1) anger is not the only emotion experienced in misophonia and (2) some people also have visual triggers without sound

-- Heightened sensitivity and reactivity to particular meaningful triggers resulting in aversive physiological arousal accompanied by an emotional response
+- Heightened sensitivity and reactivity to particular meaningful triggers resulting in aversive physiological arousal, emotions, and thoughts

 - Each individual may have his, her, or, their own unique trigger sounds

 - Not formally recognized as a specific type of neurological, audiological, or psychiatric disorder

 - Chewing, slurping, sniffing, loud breathing, tapping, clicking, etc.

 - Most often, repetitive or patterned sounds that are difficult to avoid